MicrosoftDocs/fabric-docs/docs/data-factory/connector-azure-data-lake-storage-gen2-copy-activity.md

 ## Table summary

-To learn more information about copy activity in Azure Data Lake Gen2 Storage, see the following table.
+To learn more information about copy activity in Azure Data Lake Storage Gen2, see the following table.

 ### Source